rmallensb/ssh-yubikey/README.md

 # ssh-yubikey
-Use your yubikey with a forwarding agent for your ssh key
+Use your YubiKey with a forwarding agent for your ssh key

 ## Steps

+* Install the Yubico PIV Tool

 * `Run yubikey_ssh_piv.sh`, it will prompt you for a passphrase (limit is 8 characters, remember this)